The University campus is located in the heart of the city of Liverpool, close to many major transport links.

 Meet and Greet: Airport Transfer Service

-The University offers a free transport service from Manchester Airport to Liverpool for new international students.
+The University offers a transport service from Manchester Airport to Liverpool for new international students arriving in September and for the 10-week and 6-week pre-sessional English programmes.
 If it is the first time you will be travelling to the UK, this is an invaluable service.
 Find out more about our Airport Transfer Service service.

 Border Force has produced a helpful list of top tips for first time students arriving this autumn to commence their studies in the UK.
 The tips are designed to ensure students are not unduly delayed as they enter the UK by being more prepared for what they may need to present at border control: